Brain damaged Archie Battersbee dies after life support switched off

 Speaking on behalf of the family, Ella Rose Carter added: “They removed the ventilation and he went completely blue.

-“There was nothing dignified about watching a family member or child suffocate.
+“There was nothing dignified about watching a family member or child suffocate.”

-Archie’s death comes following weeks of legal battles, with medics and his parents disagreeing over the best course of action for the boy who suffered a serious brain injury at his Essex home in April.
+Archie’s death comes following weeks of legal battles, with medics and his parents disagreeing over the best course of action for the youngster.

+The schoolboy suffered a brain injury in April during an incident at his home in Southend, Essex, which his mother believes may have been linked to an online challenge.

 Medics argued Archie was brain-stem dead and continued life-support treatment was not in his best interests, while his parents wanted a London hospital to continue with treatment.